 Intuitively, crib bumpers feel like a way to protect babies from injuries.
 In reality, a safe crib without bumpers is the best way to go because bumpers increase the risk of Sudden Infant Death Syndrome (SIDS); stay tuned for future posts here as to what to look for when purchasing a crib.

 1992: AAP recommends babies sleep on their backs

-By way of background, in 1992 the AAP released guidelines that all babies be placed on their backs to sleep.
+The AAP released guidelines that all babies be placed on their backs to sleep.
 The result: Deaths from SIDS decreased.
 Such deaths have plateaued in recent years, while sleep-related deaths from other causes including suffocation, entrapment and asphyxia, have increased.

 2005: AAP recommends against the use of crib bumpers

 The AAP’s updated recommendations expanded the guidelines on safe sleep and SIDS prevention for babies.
 The guidelines state that crib bumpers carry a potential risk of suffocation, strangulation or entrapment, because infants lack the motor skills or strength to turn their heads should they roll into something that obstructs their breathing.

 Dr. Rachel Moon of the Children’s National Medical Center in Washington, DC, and chairperson of the AAP SIDS Task Force explains that, in 2005 there were concerns about crib bumpers but much evidence of a real problem.